 (1) All variable rate debt, unless subject to an interest rate swap agreement, is shown at an assumed rate of 4.0%.
 All variable rate debt which is swapped to a fixed rate is shown at the fixed swap rate.
-As only a portion of principal on the 2012B, 2013B and 2014 B-1 Tumpike Revenue Bonds (SIFMA Index Notes) is swapped, the interest rate is calculated as a weighted average between (a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.
+As only a portion of principal on the 2013B and 2014B-1 Turnpike Revenue Bonds (SIFMA Index Notes) and 2016A-2 Turnpike Revenue Bonds (70% LIBOR Index Notes) is swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.

-(2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying an assumed 7.3% reduction from federal fiscal year 2016 through federal fiscal year 2024.
+(2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 6.8% reduction from federal fiscal year 2017 through federal fiscal year 2024.
 For information regarding the effects of sequestration on the federal subsidy payable with respect to the Commission's outstanding Build America Bonds, see "CURRENT RISK FACTORS - Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration" in this Official Statement.

-(3) Does not reflect any refunding of 2012B, 2013A, 2013B or 2014B '(SIFMA Index Notes) prior to their respective maturity dates.
+(3) Reflects the issuance of the 2016A Bonds and the refunding of the Refunded FRN Bonds.
+Does not reflect any future refunding of 2013A, 2013B, or 2014B-1 Turnpike Revenue Bonds (5IFMA Index Notes) or 2016A-2 Turnpike Revenue Bonds (70% LIBOR Index Notes) prior to their respective maturity dates.
 The Commission expects that it will refund such bonds prior to maturity subject to market conditions at the time.
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Future Financing Considerations."